Paulina

-Paulina or Paullina (/pɔːˈlaɪnə/, /la/) is a common female given name Latin.
+Paulina or Paullina (/pɔːˈlaɪnə/, /la/) is a common female given name in Latin.
 Paulina was a name shared by the mother, sister, and niece of the Roman emperor Hadrian.

 Paulina Major, mother of Hadrian

-(Domitia) Paulina (or Paullina) Major (Major being Latin for 'the elder'), also known in English as Paulina the Elder (?–85/86) was a 1^{st}-century Roman woman born in Gades (present-day Cádiz, Spain).
+(Domitia) Paulina (or Paullina) Major (Major being Latin for 'the elder'), also known in English as Paulina the Elder (?–85/86) was a 1st-century Roman woman born in Gades (present-day Cádiz, Spain).
 She was a daughter of a distinguished senatorial family.
 Little is known about her life.
 She may have been related to Domitia Lucilla, grandmother of Marcus Aurelius; G. Di Vita-Evard speculated that they might have been half-sisters.

 Paulina married Publius Aelius Hadrianus Afer, a Roman praetor, also born in Hispania, paternal cousin of Emperor Trajan.
 Paulina and Afer had two children: a daughter, Aelia Domitia Paulina (75–130), and a son, the future emperor Publius Aelius Hadrianus (76–138).
 Around 85 or 86 Paulina died of unknown causes, predeceasing her husband.
 After Afer's own death,their children were raised by Trajan and the Roman officer Publius Acilius Attianus.